 What does an Indian account number look like?

-These numbers, which are used to identify a recipient's bank account, can be up to 20 digits long.
+These numbers, which are used to identify a recipient's bank account, are between 11 and 16 digits long.

 What does an Indian BIC/SWIFT code look like?